Navigation

 3702 N. 16th St.

-Far from the leather bars, rainbow-flagged saunas and diva-filled discotheques elsewhere, Bar 1 is casual gay nightlife that still knows how to have fun.
-Established in 2008, its easygoing, candlelit atmosphere allows patrons to talk in their (gasp!) indoor voices whether relaxing in the lounge seating, playing pinball, or unwinding on the outdoor patio.
+Far from the leather bars, rainbow-flagged saunas and diva-filled discotheques found elsewhere, Bar 1 is casual gay nightlife that still knows how to have fun.
+Established in 2008, its easygoing, candlelit atmosphere allows patrons to talk in their (gasp!) indoor voices whether relaxing in the lounge seating, playing pinball or unwinding on the outdoor patio.
 Daily specials rotate throughout the week, including beer busts on Monday, Long Island Wednesdays, 2-4-1 Thursdays and multiple happy hours.
 Menu options include a long list of craft cocktails to pair with bar snacks and specialty shots.

 click to enlarge